tansawit/second-brain/content/docs/topic/psychology/_index.md

 ---
-title: "Dunning-Kruger Effect"
+title: "Psychology"
+bookCollapseSection: true
 ---

-# Dunning-Kruger Effect
+# Psychology

+## Concepts

-A cognitive bias in which people assess their cognitive ability as greater than it is.
+- [Dunning Kruger Effect]({<relref "/docs/topic/psychology/dunning-kruger-effect.md">}) - A cognitive bias in which people assess their cognitive ability as greater than it is.